openhab/openhab-addons/bundles/org.openhab.binding.evcc/README.md

 ### Vehicle channels

 Those channels exist per configured vehicle.
-Please note that you have to preplace _ID_ with your vehicle id/name.
+Please note that you have to replace _ID_ with your vehicle id/name.

 | Channel                      | Type                 | Read/Write | Description                                                              |
 |------------------------------|----------------------|------------|--------------------------------------------------------------------------|